Oregon Estate Tax

 If you’re a resident of Oregon and leave an estate of more than $1 million, your estate may have to pay Oregon estate tax.
 The $1 million exemption is the current figure; the law in effect at your death will apply to your estate.
 In November 2012, Oregon voters rejected a ballot measure that would have repealed the state's estate tax.

-The Oregon tax is different from the federal estate tax, which under current law (deaths in 2016) is imposed on estates worth more than $5.45 million.
+The Oregon tax is different from the federal estate tax, which under current law (for deaths in 2017) is imposed on estates worth more than $5.49 million.
 So even if your estate isn’t large enough to owe federal estate tax, it might owe Oregon tax.

 It’s not just state residents who may owe Oregon estate tax.
 Oregon also taxes estates that contain assets that are physically in the state.
 So you’re a nonresident but own valuable real estate in Oregon or kept other tangible assets (a boat or plane, for example) there, your estate may need to file an Oregon estate tax return.

 Terminology note: Until 2012, the Oregon tax was called an inheritance tax.
 It has always, however, worked like what all other states call an estate tax, because it affects only estates of a certain value.
 Inheritance taxes, by contrast, are imposed regardless of the size of the estate; all that matters is who inherits.
 Close relatives pay nothing or low rates, while more distant relatives or non-family members pay a higher rate.

 Information about the Oregon estate tax is available from the Oregon Department of Revenue.

 If the gross estate of an Oregon resident has a value of more than $1 million, the executor must file a state estate tax return.
 Your gross estate will include everything you own at your death: